 Do you think that it is impossible to find a recession-proof career in New Hampshire?
 Would you like to help people who are sick or injured?
-If so, we have a great career option for you!
-There is presently a high demand for LVNs in New Hampshire, and the U.S. Bureau of Labor Statistics predicts that the field of nursing will continue to grow at a rate of about 25 percent until 2020!
+If your replies were “yes,” we have a great career option for you!
+There is presently a high demand for licensed vocational nurses (LVNs) in New Hampshire.

-LVN careers also pay quite well, with the average salary for LVNs in New Hampshire being $50,000 per year!
-Furthermore, you can complete an LVN program in as little as 12 to 18 months!
+A career as an LVN also pays quite well, with the mean wage for LVNs in New Hampshire being $56,400 per year!
+Furthermore, you can complete an LVN program in as little as 12 months!
 A typical LVN program contains such coursework as medical terminology, pharmacology, administering vaccinations and medication, drawing blood, and taking and recording vital signs.
-Upon finishing an approved LVN program, you will then be required to take the NCLEX-PN examination.
+Upon finishing an approved LVN program, you will be required to take the NCLEX-PN examination.

-The NCLEX-PN is a licensing exam that you must complete before you can obtain a nursing license.
-Upon successfully completing this exam, you can apply for an LVN license from the New Hampshire Board of Nursing.
+The NCLEX-PN is a licensing exam that you must pass before you can obtain a nursing license.
+Upon successfully passing this exam, you will be licensed as an LVN in New Hampshire by the New Hampshire Board of Nursing.

 These are some of the best LVN programs in the state of New Hampshire: